ethereum/go-ethereum/docs/developers/dapp-developer/native-bindings.md

 ### Pre-configured contract sessions {#preconfigured-sessions}

-Reading and state modifying contract-calls require a mandatory first parameter which can authorize and fine tune some of the internal parameters.
-However, most of the time the same accounts and parameters will be used to issue many transactions, so constructing the call/transact options individually quickly becomes unwieldy.
+Reading and state-modifying contract calls require a mandatory first parameter that can authorize and fine-tune some of the internal parameters.
+However, the same accounts and parameters will usually be used to issue many transactions, so constructing the call/transact options individually quickly becomes unwieldy.

-To avoid this, the generator also creates specialized wrappers that can be pre-configured with tuning and authorization parameters, allowing all the Solidity defined methods to be invoked without needing an extra parameter.
+To avoid this, the generator also creates specialized wrappers that can be pre-configured with tuning and authorization parameters, allowing all the Solidity-defined methods to be invoked without needing an extra parameter.

 These are named similarly to the original contract type name but suffixed with `Sessions`: